-As of 31 December 2017, the Board of Directors of Medlife consisted of:
+As of 31 December 2019, the Board of Directors of Medlife consisted of:

-Dr. Wolfgang Felser (Chairman, non-executive Board member) Aristodemos Aristodemou, BA, ACCA (executive Board member) Daniela Uhlmann, MA (executive Board member) Mag.
-Peter Hronovsky, MSC MBA (executive Board member) Christos Michael, MA FCCA (non-executive Board member) Petros Petrides, BSC FCA (non-executive Board member)
+Dr. Wolfgang Felser (Chairman, non-executive Board member) Aristodemos Aristodemou, BA, FCCA (executive Board member) Daniela Uhlmann, MA (executive Board member) Mag.
+Peter Hronovsky, MSC MBA (executive Board member) Petros Petrides, BSC FCA (non-executive Board member)

-Mr. Felser is responsible for the areas of Law, compliance and HR.
+Mr. Felser is responsible for the areas of law and HR.
 Additionally he is the appointed Money Laundering and FATCA officer and in his role as Chairman also supervising the other members of the Board of Directors.

-The responsibilities of Mr. Aristodemou are the areas of Accounting, Finance and Asset Management.
+The responsibilities of Mr. Aristodemou are the areas of accounting, finance and asset management.

-Mrs. Uhlmann is responsible for the areas risk management, life insurance and claims, IT services, controlling and project management.
+Mrs. Uhlmann is responsible for the areas risk management, life insurance and claims, IT services, internal reporting and controlling and project management.

 The areas of responsibility of Mr. Hronovsky are marketing and sales.
+As per 1 January 2020 he was appointed as the Compliance Officer.

-Mr. Petrides and Mr. Michael form the Audit Committee and are additionally responsible for supervising the executive Board of Directors.
+Mr. Petrides takes part in the Audit Committee and is additionally responsible for supervising the executive Board of Directors.